This question arose during one of those riveting “soccer vs. football” debates.

-Predictably, it didn’t take long before the discussion devolved into an online shit-slinging match where random punters from various different countries around the world flung their handbags at one another and called each other names.
+Predictably, it didn’t take long before the discussion devolved into an argument, with random punters from different countries around the world throwing their handbags at one another and calling each other names.

 God bless the Internet.